PLACES YOU VISIT IN OUR SACSAYHUAMAN & PISAC TOUR

 The Incas envisioned Cusco as having a puma shape and Sacsayhuaman was the head.
 The magnificent zigzag walls are the major attraction.
 The grounds surrounding Sacsayhuaman are still used today for the colourful festival of Inti Raymi which is held to celebrate the winter’s solstice on the 24th of June.

-The site of Q’enqo (meaning ‘maze’ in quechua) contains the most impressive carved rocks in the Cusco area.
+The site of Q’enqo, which means ‘maze’ in Quechua, contains the most impressive carved rocks in the Cusco area.
 There are carvings everywhere, although some are very indistinct, such as a llama, a condor and snakes have been identified.
 There are many zigzag channels on top of the natural rock, probably used for pouring sacrificial chicha (a local liquor made from corn).
 Below the rock, there are a number of caves and passageways , an altar which was used for the sacrifices of llamas and mummifications of people have been discovered.

-Puka Pukara is translated to (‘the red fortress’ in quechua).
+Puka Pukará is translated as ‘the red fortress’ in Quechua.
 This is a small site and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose.
 Probably it was used as an administrative center.
 The interesting point is the way the Incas built the walls over the rocks.